Hobart: Media

 The majority of pay television services are provided by Foxtel via satellite, although other smaller pay television providers do service Hobart.

 Commercial radio stations licensed to cover the Hobart market include Triple M Hobart, hit100.9 Hobart and 7HO FM.
 Local community radio stations include Christian radio station Ultra106five, Edge Radio and Hobart FM which targets the wider community with specialist programs.
-The five ABC radio networks available on analogue radio broadcast to Hobart via 936 ABC Hobart, Radio National, Triple J, NewsRadio and ABC Classic FM.
-Hobart is also home to the video creation company Biteable.
+The five ABC radio networks available on analogue radio broadcast to Hobart via 936 ABC Hobart, Radio National, Triple J, NewsRadio and ABC Classic.

 Hobart's major newspaper is The Mercury, which was founded by John Davies in 1854 and has been continually published ever since.
 The paper is owned and operated by Rupert Murdoch's News Limited.
 Pulse Tasmania, formerly Pulse Hobart, started as a radio station in Hobart and focuses mainly on short-form news media on its website.

 Demographics

 At the 2021 census, there were 247,068 people in the Greater Hobart.
 The City of Hobart local government area had a population of 55,077.

 As of 2021, the median weekly household income was $1,542, compared with $1,746 nationally.

 18.1% of households total weekly income is less than $650 week, while 18.9% of households weekly income exceeds $3,000.
 This compares to national rates of 16.5% and 24.3% respectively.

 35.4% of renting households, and 10.3% of owned households with a mortgage experience housing stress, where rent or mortgage repayments exceed 30% of income.

 At the 2016 census, The most common occupation categories were professionals (22.6%), clerical and administrative workers (14.7%), technicians and trades workers (13.3%), community and personal service workers (12.8%), and managers (11.3%).